usman134151/eclipse/README.md

 For that reason, Nova is the imperfect but best solution for providing you with an admin panel.

-There are Nova resources prepared for the aforementioned tenants, domains and administrators.
+There are Nova resources prepared for the aforementioned tenants, domains, and administrators.
 There's also a Nova action for impersonating tenants.
 Simply open the detail page for the tenant and select the Impersonate action up top.

 ### Creating an admin